 - furniture you want to have a satin smooth look (with no distressing–there are other ways to paint furniture that will work better for this style)

 For instance, I still see recommendations online suggesting that chalk paint is great for bathrooms and kitchens (cabinets specifically).
-However, high-traffic and high moisture areas are better served with a combination of sanding, priming, and high-quality cabinet paint (like Benjamin Moore Advance).
+However, high-traffic and high moisture areas are usually better served with a combination of sanding, priming, and high-quality cabinet paint (like Benjamin Moore Advance).

 Any time you’re dealing with a painted surface, there is a potential for chipping, staining, and wear and tear.
-A chalk paint finish will exacerbate this natural wear and tear like crazy and you’ll be constantly fighting it.
+A chalk paint finish will exacerbate this natural wear and tear and you’ll be constantly fighting it.
 Instead, use chalk paint where it will shine.

 It’s lovely for refreshing old furniture and lending a rustic cottage feel to any space.
 Use it for pieces that you plan to distress or that you desire a time-worn finish on.
 Plan to avoid furniture/cabinets that may receive more wear and tear than chalk paint can handle!

 Share with me your thoughts!

 I would love to hear what you think about chalk paint.
 Let’s chat in the comments below!